MatthiasNickles/diff-SAT/README.md

 - Distribution-aware sampling of satisfying propositional models or answer sets

-- Probabilistic SAT solving and probabilistic Answer Set Programming.
+- Probabilistic SAT solving and Probabilistic Answer Set Programming.
 More generally, as a probabilistic inference engine
   which can use logical, graph or other relational background knowledge, as in Statistical Relational Learning (SRL)
   or probabilistic logic programming